Water Quality Report

 Total Trihalomethanes (TTHM) Update as of 08/29/2011

-Milford Water Company in an effort to help reduce TTHM levels throughout the system is working with its engineers to install an Activated Carbon layer in one of our slow sand filters here at the Dilla Street Treatment Plant which will help reduce the amount of organics in the water which in turn will help lower the TTHM levels in the system.
+Milford Water Department in an effort to help reduce TTHM levels throughout the system is working with its engineers to install an Activated Carbon layer in one of our slow sand filters here at the Dilla Street Treatment Plant which will help reduce the amount of organics in the water which in turn will help lower the TTHM levels in the system.
 To date our engineers have collected all of the data needed to create an installation plan and design and will be presenting to the MassDEP this week, the Draft Plans are now available for view.
 There are still a few logistical issues that need to be worked on before the installation can begin and as always we must get approval from the DEP.
 The Company has set a realistic timeframe for the installation to be completed and functioning to be near the end of October and expect to see lowered THM levels during the 4th quarter.
 We will continue to update the website as things progress.

 MWC took another round of TTHM on August 25th and are now available for view.
 The results again remain high and we are continuing to conduct spot flushing and monitoring the chlorine levels in the system.
 We had originally planned to conduct another sample round during the week of the 15th but elected to do some Total Organic Carbon (TOC) instead to see if these levels had dropped with the addition of our Clarks Island Wellfield being blended with the surface waters of Echo Lake.
 These levels changed very little from our previous TOC monitoring prior to its addition, the Company had expected to see some change in the levels these results are now available for view as well.
 MWC will be conducting its regular quarterly sample round of TTHM and Haa5 prior to September 30th.
-As always Milford Water Company is committed to providing to our customers the highest quality of drinking water available and we continue to strive to improve our system and our customer service.
+As always Milford Water Department is committed to providing to our customers the highest quality of drinking water available and we continue to strive to improve our system and our customer service.

 - TTHM Sample results as of 8/25/2011